sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 	_Xamarin Store Login screen_

 1. Fill in a name, email address and password.
 Make a note of the password, since you will need this in a later exercise.
-Make sure you check both checkboxes and then click **Register**:
+Make sure you check both checkboxes and then click **Register**.

     ![Create a new Xamarin account](Images/xamarin-new-account.png "Create a new Xamarin account")